w3c/specberus/README.md

 ## API

-The interface you get when you `require("specberus")` is that from `lib/node-validator`.
-It exposes a single `makeSpecberus()` method that takes no argument and returns a `Specberus` instance from `lib/validator` that is properly configured for operation in the Node environment (there is nominal support for running Specberus under other environments, but it isn't usable at this time).
+The interface you get when you `require("specberus")` is that from `lib/validator`.
+It returns a `Specberus` instance from `lib/validator` that is properly configured for operation in the Node environment (there is nominal support for running Specberus under other environments, but it isn't usable at this time).

 The validator interface supports a `validate(options)` methods, which takes an object with the following fields: